comyata/comyata/packages/comyata-run/README.md

 # Comyata Runtime

 A Runtime to make data computable!
-Simplify data operations thanks to data templates with included logic.
+Simplify data operations thanks to data templates with embedded logic.

 **🕹️ Examples:**